AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 **AEM Forms as a Cloud Service Communications document manipulation APIs are in beta and can change significantly before actual release.**

 Communications capability helps you to create brand-approved, personalized, and standardized documents such as business correspondences, statements, claim processing letters, benefit notices, monthly bills, or welcome kits.
 The capability provides APIs to generate and manipulate the documents.
 You can generate or manipulate a document on demand or create a batch job to generate multiple documents at defined intervals.
-Communication APIs provide:
+Communications APIs provide:

 * Streamlined on-demand and batch documentation generation capabilities.

-* Combine, rearrange, and augment PDF and XDP documents and obtain information about PDF documents
+* Combine, rearrange, and validate PDF documents.

 * HTTP APIs for easier integration with external systems.
 Separate APIs for on demand (low-latency) and batch operations (high-throughput operations) are included.
 It makes document generation an efficient task.